Bussey Brook Elevated Boardwalk

 A project to improve neighborhood access and connectivity.

-Practice Landscape is working in collaboration with Horsley Witten Group and architect Kiel Moe to improve equity and accessibility to public open space at the Arnold Arboretum of Harvard University.
+This project aims to improve the equity and accessibility to public open space that brings visitors into the living collections at the Arnold Arboretum of Harvard University.

 Establishing a crucial ADA-accessible Greenlink connector for pedestrians and bicyclists, the boardwalk offers a remarkable opportunity to reaffirm Frederick Law Olmsted’s vision of democratic access to nature in Boston while improving accessibility for neighboring communities historically excluded from amenities and interaction with the Arboretum.
 Learn more about the project at the Arnold Arboretum and the The Roslindale Gateway Path Project to improve carbon-free transportation and green space equity for the city of Boston.

 Arnold Arboretum of Harvard University 1927 (Source: Arbold Arboretum)

 South Street Entrance Before (Image: Practice Landscape)

 Boardwalk concept renderings (Image: Practice Landscape and Kiel Moe)

 Boardwalk alignment: The boardwalk structure that limits the area of disturbance by refining the need for multiple footings.
 The 500’ boardwalk is designed with

 regionally sourced Black Locust decking-cassettes for a durable, maintainable surface.
 (Image: Kiel Moe)